 Nevertheless I find this kind of diet and the benefits claimed by its proponents interesting.

 Occasional Selected Table Scraps

 Who can resist those imploring eyes?
-For variety you can add a little quantity of table scraps to your pet’s food bowl when like meat, boneless chicken, eggs or rice.
+For variety you can add a little quantity of table scraps to your pet’s food bowl like meat, boneless chicken, eggs or rice.

 Chocolate is poisonous for dogs.
 Recently it has been used to sweetly exterminate coyotes.
 Be egoistic, keep all your chocolate for yourself.

 Resist those doe eyes.
 Cooked bones are brittle and can cause choking, intestinal blockage and pierced intestinal walls.

 Whippets show a diabolical ability in reading your mind and body language to catch the occasional moment of distraction.
 This whippet trait will teach you very effectively not to leave food around and will make of you a better housekeeper.

 The inebriating smell of trash has earned whippets the name of garbage hounds.
 Again, this will improve your domestic abilities.

 If you use store bought dog food, follow the manufacturer instructions to find out the quantity of food your whippet needs, than observe your dog.